 Classic finish: Our Classic finish is a penetrating oil that requires minimal maintenance to keep it looking fresh for as long as you own it.
 Classic finish allows the inevitable scratches and abrasions to be almost invisible when compared to a traditional "sealed" finish (such as lacquer or varnish).
 In keeping with the lifetime expectancy you count on from Crate Designs, Classic is a finish that has a matching durability.
 Classic finish will not chip or flake off and can be renewed indefinitely.
 For normal maintenance we recommend dusting with a slightly water dampened cloth.
 While the tradeoff is that stains from things such as mustard or red wine can discolour the surfaces if allowed to sit and penetrate, heavily soiled areas can be cleaned with a damp abrasive sponge.
 Always try your cleaning method on an inconspicuous area first!
 For tough to remove stains combine the abrasive sponge with a cleaner (for example Fantastik or Orange Glo).
 The use of abrasive sponges and cleaners may require applying a new coat of oil.
-Periodic application of a clear oil, such as tung, is recommended for high use surfaces such as table tops.
+We recommend a clear oil, such as MinWax Teak or Tung oil.
 Keep in mind that applying oil too frequently will build a gloss finish.

 Premium finishes (Brindle, Cloud, Espresso, Graphite, Storm): Premium finishes must be treated with care.
 For normal maintenance we recommend dusting with a slightly water dampened nonabrasive cloth or nonabrasive sponge.
 Gentle cleaners can be used.
 Always try your cleaning method on an inconspicuous area first!
 Cleaners containing bleach or other harsh chemicals should not be used.

 Lacquer finish (Available on the tops only of some models): An optional lacquer finish is available for most tops.
 Lacquer provides greater moisture resistance and easier cleaning on tabletops.
 It is not as forgiving as the standard Classic oil finish or Premium finishes when it comes to scrapes or scratches.
 Most repairs will require the services of a professional refinisher.
 The combination of a lacquer finish on the top and our standard oil finish on the base of the item will give you the best durability.